readingpractice/readingpractice.github.io/author.md

 material texts.
 In her research and teaching, she is particularly interested in tracing how elite or learned cultures of medical and scientific knowledge are conveyed to ‘ordinary’ people through non-elite media, and in turn, how access to this knowledge brought about cultural change.
-For the 2023-24 academic year, she will be a Mellon Postdoctoral Fellow at the Wolf Humanities Center and a Lecturer in the History and Sociology of Science department at the University of Pennsylvania.
+For the 2023-24 academic year, she is a Mellon Postdoctoral Fellow at the Wolf Humanities Center and a Lecturer in the History and Sociology of Science department at the University of Pennsylvania.
 Previously she was the David Bartholomae Postdoctoral Fellow at Rutgers University, and from 2019-2022, she was